aksommerville/egg-202405/README.md

 - [ ] Synthesizer.
 - [ ] User-supplied HTTP permissions.
 - [ ] User-supplied storage permissions.
-- [ ] Can we do some kind of "warp cursor" or "trap cursor"?
+- [x] Can we do some kind of "warp cursor" or "trap cursor"?
 First-person shooters really need that.
+- - No 3d graphics anymore, so I don't think there's a need for this. (whew)
-- [ ] Validate size of wasm gl parameters, some are probably off.
+- [x] Validate size of wasm gl parameters, some are probably off.
 - [x] glGetVertexAttribPointerv wasm needs rephrased; we can't pass a double-pointer in from the wasm space.
 - [ ] Ensure that egg_native_export.c gets dropped by tree-shaking when linking native.
 - [x] Pull the WebGL stuff out of egg_native_export.c, just for cleanliness's sake.
 Way more of it than I expected.